Arts & Culture

 Peachland Visitor Centre

 Let us help you make memories in our charming town!
 Whether you are a visitor who needs directions or advice on what to do, or a local who is looking for community information, we are here for you!
-Our historic building is over 100 years old and once served as a schoolhouse for the children of Peachland.
+Our historic building is over 115 years old and once served as (at one time or another); the Baptist Church, Post Office, Fire Brigade, Council Chambers, and Library!

 Sncewips Heritage Museum